 Belgian king returns mask to Congo in symbolic gesture of restitution

+Congo President Felix Tshisekedi and many other politicians have enthusiastically welcomed the visit, as have some residents who hope it will bring investment and a renewed focus on the conflict in the east of the country.

+"My feeling is that we should start having good Congolese-Belgium relations again, like before," Kinshasa resident Antoine Mubidiki said.
+"Despite what the Belgians did to us during colonisation, we are ready to forgive."

-Philippe offered an initiation mask of the Suku people to Congo's national museum as an "indefinite loan".
+Philippe offered the initiation mask of the Suku people to Congo's national museum as an "indefinite loan".
 The mask has been held for decades by Belgium's Royal Museum for Central Africa.

-"I am here to return to you this exceptional work in order to allow Congolese to discover and admire it," Philippe said, standing next to Congo President Felix Tshisekedi.
+"I am here to return to you this exceptional work in order to allow Congolese to discover and admire it," Philippe said, standing next to Tshisekedi.
 "It marks the symbolic beginning of the reinforcement of the cultural collaboration between Belgium and Congo."

-The king arrived on Tuesday in the capital Kinshasa with his wife, Queen Mathilde, and Prime Minister Alexander De Croo for a week-long visit that will also take him to the eastern cities of Bukavu and Lubumbashi.
+The king arrived on Tuesday with his wife, Queen Mathilde, and Prime Minister Alexander De Croo for a week-long visit that will also take him to the eastern cities of Bukavu and Lubumbashi.

 He is due to address a joint session of Congo's parliament later on Wednesday.